 The City of Arlington's 2015 - 2019 Consolidated Plan reported approximately 69% of households earning less than 80% of area median income paid more than 30% of their income for rent (69% renter households and 66% homeowner households were cost burdened).
-Of those households experiencing a severe cost burden (paying more than 50% of income for housing), the city's lowest income rental households (those earning less than 50% of the area median income), comprise the vast majority.
-Approximately 95% of severely cost burdened renter household and 73% of severely cost burdened owner households earned less than 50% area median income.
+Of those households experiencing a severe cost burden (paying more than 50% of income for housing), the City's lowest income rental households (those earning less than 50% of the area median income), comprise the vast majority.
+Approximately 95% of severely cost burdened renter households and 73% of severely cost burdened owner households earned less than 50% area median income.

-As of May 2018, the AHA assists 3,514 households in its Housing Choice Voucher program and 134 households with rental housing assistance through other programs dedicated to assist the homeless including the HOME funded Tenant Based Rental Assistance program and HUD funded Continuum of Care (CoC) programs (Shelter Plus Care programs, Rapid Rehousing programs).
+As of April 2019, the AHA assists 3,493 households in its Housing Choice Voucher program and 88 households with rental housing assistance through other programs dedicated to assist the homeless including the HOME funded Tenant Based Rental Assistance program and HUD funded Continuum of Care (CoC) programs (Shelter Plus Care and Rapid Rehousing).
 Homeless assistance resources are provided using the best practices Housing First model.
 These rental housing assistance resources are tenant-based utilizing privately owned rental housing units.
 Additionally, the AHA administers the Homeless Housing and Services Program (HHSP), using the state of Texas resources, for homeless prevention.

 In 2015, in an effort to expand accessibility to housing services, the AHA transitioned the management and maintenance of its Housing Choice Voucher program waiting list to an annual open enrollment process where the application remains valid for one year.
-In 2017, the AHA received 17,866 unduplicated applications for HCV assistance within seven (7) days.
+In 2018, the AHA received 14,968 unduplicated applications for HCV assistance within seven (7) days.
 Applications received will remain valid for one year.
-All unassisted applicants may apply for assistance during the next annual open enrollment.
+All unassisted applicants may reapply for assistance during the next annual open enrollment.

-Thirty-one percent of the applications received were from applicants that either live in or work in Arlington.
-Sixty-nine percent of the applications received were from persons who reside outside of Arlington or the state of Texas.
+Thirty-two percent of the applications received either live in or work in Arlington.
+Sixty-eight percent of the applications received were from persons who reside outside of Arlington or the state of Texas.

-Forty-six percent of AHA HCV program participants are elderly (age 62 or older) and/or persons with a disability, 41 percent are employed and 6 percent have no income.
+Forty-six percent of AHA HCV program participants are elderly (age 62 or older) and/or persons with a disability, 95 percent are employed, and 5 percent have no income.

-The City of Arlington's 2015 - 2019 Consolidated Plan states the city must also address the age and housing conditions of its housing stock.
-To address the needs of the community the AHA manages and operates the Housing Rehabilitation program.
-Through this CDBG and HOME funded resource, the AHA rehabilitates approximately 75 substandard owner-occupied homes in Arlington per year.
+The City of Arlington's 2015 - 2019 Consolidated Plan states the City must also address the age and housing conditions of its housing stock.
+To address the needs of the community, the AHA manages and operates the Housing Rehabilitation program.
+Through this CDBG and HOME funded resource, the AHA rehabilitates approximately 75 substandard owner-occupied homes in Arlington each year.

 The AHA will, to the maximum extent feasible, utilize all federal, state and local resources for their intended purposes.
-Through these resources the AHA is housing the homeless, preventing homelessness before it occurs for persons in imminent danger of becoming homeless, providing safe, decent and affordable rental housing, coaching rental housing participants to become economically self-sufficient, rehabilitating substandard owner-occupied housing units with Federal and non-Federal funds, and assisting persons to become first time homebuyers.
+Through these resources the AHA is: housing the homeless; preventing homelessness before it occurs for persons in imminent danger of becoming homeless; providing safe, decent and affordable rental housing; coaching rental housing participants to become economically self-sufficient; rehabilitating substandard owner-occupied housing units with Federal and non-Federal funds; and assisting persons to become first time homebuyers.